 • Swelling/inflammation

-When You Should See a Physician
+When You Should See a Dermatologist?

 Fever or oozing blisters are signs you may have an infection, so it’s important to seek treatment quickly to prevent spreading.